Kong/docs.konghq.com/app/plugins/oauth2-authentication.md

 * `X-Consumer-Custom-ID`, the `custom_id` of to the Consumer (if set)
 * `X-Consumer-Username`, the `username` of to the Consumer (if set)
 * `X-Authenticated-Scope`, the comma-separated list of scopes that the end user has authenticated (if available)
-* `X-Authenticated-Username`, the logged-in user's username who has granted permission to the client (if set)
-* `X-Authenticated-Userid`, the logged-in user ID who has granted permission to the client (if set)
+* `X-Authenticated-Userid`, the logged-in user ID who has granted permission to the client

 You can use this information on your side to implement additional logic.
 You can use the `X-Consumer-ID` value to query the Kong Admin API and retrieve more information about the Consumer.